tinphan-LANL/A-general-code-for-analyzing-viral-load-in-acute-respiratory-infection/README.md

   (2) Run Monolix file for fitting.
   (3) Run MATLAB files in folder #1 to replot the model fit.
   (4) Run MATLAB files in folder #2 to generate in-silico cohort.
-  (5) Run MATLAB files in folder #3 to examine different treatments.
+  (5) Run MATLAB files in folder #3 to plot the results of different treatments (subfolders of folder #3).
-  (6) Run MATLAB files in folder #4 to plot.

   This set of code will generate main text figures 2 and 3 in https://doi.org/10.1101/2024.09.13.613000.